Español English

 They are wide-crowned trees that reach 10 meters (32.8 feet) in height in gardens.
 They have leaves composed of 4-8 deep green oval leaflets with a wavy edge.
 The showy red flowers appear in clusters with great profusion.
 They bloom in spring but can do so in other seasons of the year.
 They produce large light brown pods.

-These easy-to-grow plants are used as isolated specimens, on streets and in public parks.
+This easy-to-grow plant is used as isolated specimens, on streets and in public parks.

 Schotia brachypetala can grow in full sun or light shade exposure.
 In winter the temperature should not be less than 6 ºC (42.8 ºF).